wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-You can install and configure the Wazuh server, Elasticsearch, and Kibana following a distributed deployment process.
+You can install and configure the Wazuh server, Wazuh indexer, and Wazuh dashboard following a distributed deployment process.
 In this type of deployment, the components are installed on separate hosts.
-Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.
+Wazuh dashboard can be installed either on the same server of an Wazuh indexer node or on a separate one.

-The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
+The Wazuh server and Wazuh indexer can each be installed as a single-node or multi-node cluster depending on the environment needs.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.

 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.